Intent-based networking will "revolutionise the data centre"

 “One set of changes comes from the operator in the form of a business rule change or policy change.
 Even more challenging ones (as you don’t control them) are changes coming from the infrastructure in terms of operational status changes or failures.
 So by definition, Intent-Based Networking deals with all phases of network service lifecycle: design, build, deploy and validate, as each of them involve some specification of user’s intent or validation that the intent has been met.”

-Ratkovic believes intent-based networking is a foundational technology being used to enable intent-based data centre automation to address business transformations like digital overhauls, cloud adoption, mobility proliferation, advanced applications, pervasive IoT, and end-user demands.
+Ratkovic believes intent-based networking is a foundational technology being used to enable intent-based data center automation to address business transformations like digital overhauls, cloud adoption, mobility proliferation, advanced applications, pervasive IoT, and end-user demands.

 “The composition problem mentioned earlier is a consequence of the fact that today’s data centers act as scale-out computers and there is a need to compose this infrastructure consisting of compute, network, and storage.
 But this is only one dimension of this composition problem,” says Ratkovic.